Approx. Time Difference

 The Discover card is not widely accepted and is not worth taking to Brazil.

 Credit cards are useful for emergencies, travel expenses, and everyday purchases.
 Most stores and restaurants in Brazil honor major credit cards.
+There is a high incidence of card skimming in Brazil.
+Chech your bank statement regularly.

 Visa and MasterCard are equally accepted in Brazil.
 All Banco do Brasil branches accept Visa.
 Most small towns have a branch of the Banco do Brasil; larger towns have a branch nearly every mile or so.
 Citibank is also reliable for cash advances on U.S. credit cards.
 Visa can be used for purchases and cash advances in nearly every country in Latin America.
 MasterCard can also be used for cash advances, but it is difficult to find a bank that will accept it.